Alireza-Mak/Books-Version2/README.md

 I'm a front end developer with 3 year exprience...

-# About Project: Books creator Using React typescript - Version 2
+# About Project: Books creator Using React typescript - Version 2 (intermediate)

 The "Books" application is an upgraded version developed with React and TypeScript, benefiting from React's Context API, Provider pattern, and hooks.